Healthy Homes Assessment Wellington Central

 Ventilation Wellington Central

-The ventilation standard is all about acknowledging how the dry atmosphere is much easier to heat, and that an apartment that is well-ventilated is less likely to develop damp and mould.
+It is the ventilation quality is all about acknowledging how the dry atmosphere is much easier to heat and that a property that is well ventilated is less likely to grow mould and damp.

-Living rooms, bedrooms, kitchens and dining rooms are considered to be liveable spaces.
-Spaces that connect, such as the hallway aren’t considered liveable , and thus don’t need an opening window or door.
+Bedrooms, living rooms, kitchens and dining rooms are all considered living spaces.
+Connecting spaces such as the hallway aren’t living spaces and therefore do not require an opening door or window.

 building ventilation inspections